Plexus (LON:POS) Stock Price Down 6.5% – Here’s What Happened

-Plexus (LON:POS – Get Free Report) last posted its earnings results on Friday, March 28th.
-The company reported GBX (1.25) (($0.02)) earnings per share for the quarter.
+Plexus (LON:POS – Get Free Report) last issued its quarterly earnings data on Friday, March 28th.
+The company reported GBX (1.25) (($0.02)) earnings per share (EPS) for the quarter.
 Plexus had a return on equity of 19.48% and a net margin of 23.05%.
-On average, equities analysts expect that Plexus Holdings plc will post 3.256705 earnings per share for the current fiscal year.
+As a group, equities research analysts expect that Plexus Holdings plc will post 3.256705 earnings per share for the current year.

 For over 30 years, Plexus has been protecting the environment, initially with its “through the BOP” (Blow-out Preventer) wellhead designs, and subsequently with its proprietary leak-proof wellhead sealing system, POS-GRIP®.